Fast MLV Player and Viewer on GPU

 - MLV post processing with DCP and LCP profiles

 - Realtime MLV grading with 3D LUT

-- MLV to DNG export (uncompressed DNG or CDNG, lossless compression, lossy BMD RAW 3:1 and 4:1)
+- Export MLV to DNG (uncompressed DNG or CDNG, lossless JPEG compression, lossy BMD RAW 3:1, 4:1 and 5:1)

 - Export of processed video from MLV (mlv to movie)

-To summarize, one can emphasize the most important features of Fast CinemaDNG Processor software for realtime MLV video processing on GPU: native support of MLV format, fast MLV decoding on CPU, high quality debayering, realtime denoising, DCP and LCP profiles, 3D LUT, smooth mlv playback for 4K, export options, etc.
+To summarize, one can emphasize the most important features of Fast CinemaDNG Processor software for realtime MLV video processing on GPU: native support of MLV file format, fast MLV decoding on CPU, high quality debayering, realtime denoising, DCP and LCP profiles support, 3D LUT (RGB and HSV), smooth MLV playback for 4K, export options (MLV to cDNG), etc.

-Instead of conventional MLV workflow, where we need to convert MLV to DNG sequence, then to create proxies for further color grading, now we can do all these thing at the same pipeline, because we don't need neither DNG not proxies for MLV processing, everything could be done on GPU in realtime, starting from RAW MLV to final color corrected video.
+Instead of conventional MLV workflow, where we need to convert MLV to DNG sequence, then to create proxies for further processing and color grading, now we can do all these thing at the same pipeline, because we don't need neither DNG nor proxies for MLV processing, everything could be done on GPU in realtime, starting from RAW MLV to final color corrected video.

 Useful third-party software for better MLV processing

-One can download and install that software, then create links from FastCinemaDNG Processor (dialog Options) and interoperability with FFmpeg and 3DLUT Creator will be established.
+One can download and install that third-party software, then set correct path (dialog Options) and interoperability with FFmpeg and 3DLUT Creator will be established.

 P.S.
 To read MLV files we utilize mlv_structure.h which is under LGPL 2.1.